robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failures.md

 regarding the problem can be found [in this Github issue](https://github.com/folktale/applicatives.validation/issues/1), and [in this thread on Scalaz's discussion group](https://groups.google.com/d/msg/scalaz/IWuHC0nlVws/3fGjpFN9tdMJ).

 - **3rd October, 2014**: Fixed the type of `liftM2`, as pointed out by Erwin in the comments.

+Once upon a time, Quil swore to not writing any tutorial on monads.
+It was co-Quil who co-wrote this co-article.
+You can contact her on [Twitter](https:/twitter.com/robotlolita) or [Email](mailto:queen@robotlolita.me).
+{: .contact-footer}